MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 #### Disconnected

-Since the extension pulls the driver from a location on the internet, a VM that is disconnected from the external network cannot access it.
+Since the extension pulls the driver from a location on the internet, a VM that is disconnected from the external network can't access it.
 You can [download the driver from the previous table](#amd-mi25) and upload to a storage account in your local network that's accessible to the VM.

 Add the AMD driver to a storage account and specify the URL to that account in `Settings`.
 These settings must be used in the **Set-AzureRMVMExtension** cmdlet.
 For example: